IanDCarroll/fsla/README.md

 ### What needs to be done next?

-Please View the issues for stories to work on.
-Look for Yellow ones that say "Stories".
+<a href="https://github.com/IanDCarroll/fsla/labels/User%20Story">Please View the issues</a> for stories to work on.
+As a pair, pick an issue you both want to work on, comment (both of you) and assign yourselves the task.

-If you want to propose an improvement, identify a bug, or otherwise suggest something to improve, please open up a new issue.
+If you want to propose an improvement, identify a bug, or otherwise suggest something to improve, please <a href="https://github.com/IanDCarroll/fsla/issues/new">open up a new issue.</a>

+Found a typo? <a href="https://github.com/IanDCarroll/fsla/issues/28">Report it!</a>
+Confused by these instructions? <a href="https://github.com/IanDCarroll/fsla/issues/36">Report it!</a>

+Here is a handy overview of <a href="https://guides.github.com/features/issues/">GitHub issues and how to work them.</a>

 We also need to populate the product backlog, and identify high value stories to work on next sprint.
+Open up an issue with potential ideas for where we can go next.

+***

 ## Getting Setup: